SchweizerischeBundesbahnen/atlas/documentation/gradle.md

    the configuration cache is parallel generated
 4. [Configuration On Demand](https://docs.gradle.org/current/userguide/multi_project_configuration_and_execution.html):
-   attempts to configure only the relevant projects for the requested tasks, i.e., it only evaluates the build script file of projects participating in the build
+   attempts to configure only the relevant projects for the requested tasks, i.e., it only evaluates the build script file of projects participating in the build. **Note** usefully only local.

 When you run a task and the task is marked with **FROM-CACHE** in the console output, this means build cache is at work.